swaminator/docs-v2-content/getting-started/content/start-rn/introduction.md

 Once the amplify project has been initialized, you should see the following artifacts in your project:

 1. *src/aws-exports.js* - This file will hold the key value pairs of the resource information for the services created by the CLI.
-2. *amplify* directory - This will hold the back end code we write for things like GraphQL schemas and serverless functions managed by the AWS services we'll be using.
+2. *amplify* directory - This will hold any back end code you will write for things like GraphQL schemas and serverless functions managed by the AWS services we'll be using.

-### Adding Amplify imports in App.js
+### Adding Amplify imports

 Finally, open __App.js__ (Expo) or __index.js__(React Native CLI) and add the following lines of code at the top of the file below the last import: